geco-bern/geco_media/README.md

 # GECO_media

 A collection of materials for outreach and the media.

-## `root_zone`

-A0-sized posters of high-fidelity (vector graphics, PDF) maps of the rooting-zone water-storage capacity and the apparent rooting depth.
-Goes with publication:

-Stocker, B.D., Tumber-Davila, S.J., Konings, A.G., Anderson, M.B., Hain, C. and Jackson, R.B.: Global patterns of water storage in the rooting zones of vegetation, *Nature Geoscience*, https://www.nature.com/articles/s41561-023-01125-2, 2023
+Media materials are organized according to the venue.

+The conference folder includes prints of posters presented at various conferences as well as links to online videos (e.g. Youtube materials).

+The publications folder includes additional media files which were either too large for the appendix of the publication or generated specifically for outreach after the publication of a journal article.